Social Justice: A UU Spiritual Practice

 Social justice as a spiritual practice tests our ethical professions, challenges our complacency, and summons our courage.
 But it is not a recipe for sainthood, merely a prescription for sane, peaceful, and decent living.

-If you have questions about social justice at Cedar Lane, please contact Rev. Katie Romano Griffin, Assistant Minister, at email@example.com.
-She welcomes your questions and wants to hear about what inspires you towards making positive change!
+If you have questions about social justice at Cedar Lane, please contact Rev. Abhi Janamanchi at email@example.com.
+He welcomes your questions and wants to hear about what inspires you towards making positive change!

 EXPLORE OUR Service & Justice MINISTRIES

-We aim to inspire and engage people and the public on Environmental Justice.
-We share a vision of being stewards of the Earth and affirm and support each other as builders of a more just and nurturing world.
-We made a commitment to our loving community to: advocate, educate and support each other.
-Our primary work is to 1) Advocate for the Environment, 2) Educate about the Environment, and 3) Sustain Eco-Spirituality & Community Service.
+We engage the congregation and the public on Environmental Justice.
+The Environmental Justice Ministry team shares a vision of being stewards of the Earth and affirms and supports each other as builders of a more just and nurturing world.
+Our primary work is to: 1) Advocate for the Environment, 2) Educate about the Environment, and 3) Sustain Eco-Spirituality & Community Service.
 In recent years, we have focused increasingly on ethical and moral responses to the threat of climate change.